-Only in the last week, investors sold bonds of emerging economies worth 2.5 billion dollars, the biggest retreat in January 2014.
+Only in the last week, investors sold bonds of emerging economies worth 2.5 billion dollars.
+This is the biggest retreat since January 2014.

-China’s decision to devalue its strong currency has caused a movement of panic in the world who contributed to the biggest week loss recorded by Wall Street since 2011: the Dow Jones index was falling 531 points on Friday and by nearly 6% all the week.
+China’s decision to devalue its strong currency has caused a movement of panic in the world.
+It contributed to the biggest week loss recorded by Wall Street since 2011.
+The Dow Jones index was falling 531 points on Friday and by nearly 6% all the week.

-Devaluation of the yuan sparked new fears of slowing growth in China and that other countries could use the same method of devaluating the national currency.
+Devaluation of the yuan sparked new fears of slowing growth in China.
+It is feared that other countries could use the same method of devaluating the national currency.
 This prospect frightened investors, who began to withdraw from the markets.

-“Growth rates for many of these economies were highly exaggerated,” said Dani Rodrik, a professor at the Harvard Kennedy School of Government, who has studied the impact of foreign capital flows on emerging economies.
+“Growth rates for many of these economies were highly exaggerated,” said Dani Rodrik, a professor at the Harvard Kennedy School of Government.
+Mister Rodrik has studied the impact of foreign capital flows on emerging economies.

-This sale movement has sparked fears among regulators and economists about a broader contagion that could make it difficult for individual investors to withdraw money from their mutual funds.
+This sale movement has sparked fears among regulators and economists.
+They fear a broader contagion that could make it difficult for individual investors to withdraw money from their mutual funds.

 Mutual funds investment, which do not use borrowed money, as banks do, have invested large amounts in a variety of high-yield bonds and bank products that are not easy to sell, especially in a falling market.